jomigo96/cookbook/source/glossary.rst

     Soy Sauce : seasoning
         ..

+    Curry cube mix : seasoning
+        A premade seasoning cube, found in any asian store.
+The most popular is "Golden Curry".

     al dente : term
         Cooked, but firm when biting.
 Usually for pasta, cook for 1 minute less than the package instructions